News

 22 - 23 March 2023

-Dr Brown is looking forward to being a panellist on the final day of the 2023 Helicopter Investor Conference, to be held from 22-23 March at the Royal Garden Hotel in London.
+Dr Brown was recently a panellist on the final day of the 2023 Helicopter Investor Conference, held from 22-23 March at the Royal Garden Hotel in London.

-The topic for discussion will be "Is the future electric?
+The topic for discussion was "Is the future electric?
 Helicopters and electric VTOL aircraft - what is the future and is there room for both?"
-Richard will be joined by Frank Liemandt, European Rotors, Jean-Marc Youkhana, Uplifting Aviation, Nigel Leishman, LCI, and Tim Chun-hing Li, from Ascend by Cirium, for what promises to be a lively debate on the technical and commercial future of the VTOL community.
+Richard was joined by Frank Liemandt, European Rotors, Jean-Marc Youkhana, Uplifting Aviation, Nigel Leishman, LCI, and Tim Chun-hing Li, from Ascend by Cirium, for a lively debate on the technical and commercial future of the VTOL community.

 The tab below will take you to the website for the conference.